Coronavirus US: Andrew Cuomo's sad announcement about child infections

 While many children have become infected with the coronavirus, very few have died or contracted serious symptoms, something that had given solace to parents amid the deadly pandemic.

-Mr Cuomo told reporters any confirmed link between COVID-19 and Kawasaki disease would be a worrying development.
+Cuomo told reporters any confirmed link between Covid-19 and Kawasaki disease would be a worrying development.

 "This would be really painful news and would open an entirely different chapter," he said.
 Symptoms include prolonged fever, severe abdominal pain and trouble breathing.

-The statewide outbreak toll is now more than 20,000 and doesn't include more than 5,300 deaths in New York City that were attributed to the virus on death certificates but that weren't confirmed by a lab test.
-Though hospitalisation continued todecrease with an average of around 600 new admissions each day.
+The statewide death toll from the virus is now more than 20,000 and doesn't include more than 5300 deaths in New York City that were attributed to the virus on death certificates but not confirmed by a lab test.
+Though hospitalisation continued to decrease with an average of around 600 new admissions each day.

 Earlier this week, Mayor Bill de Blasio said a rising number of cases in New York City was causing concern.

-The revelation comes after Mr Cuomo yesterday extended New York's moratorium on outbreak-related housing evictions for two more months.
+The revelation comes after Cuomo today extended New York's moratorium on outbreak-related housing evictions for two more months.

 The governor in March had issued a moratorium on residential and commercial evictions that lasted through June, but he said he wanted to reduce the anxiety of families struggling through the economic shutdown.
 It is now extended until August 20.